 As a newbie, it's not always easy to find a tenured pro to walk you though all things Status.
 You'll be matched with a buddy who'll set up weekly chats during your first 6-8 weeks.
 Your buddy will reach out to you sometime in your first week.
 There’s nothing for you to prepare or do in advance of the weekly buddy calls:

 - Your buddy will be ready to guide you on contributing to Status

 - The buddy chats are a safe space for you to ask whatever you’d like about working at Status - no topic too trivial or complex!

-- Feel free to make a note of as many questions as you like - you can ask these to your buddy either in your weekly chats, or any time via Slack
+- Feel free to make a note of as many questions as you like - you can ask these to your buddy either in your weekly chats, or any time via Status DM.

 Offsites are an amazing way to get to know people, so let's try to give the same vibe to the ones who haven’t attended yet!
-We'll be choosing buddies to pair with newbies based on signups via the #newbies Slack channel, and via the above form.
+We'll be choosing buddies to pair with newbies based on voluntary sign-ups.

 It depends on you and the person you will be buddying, but we expect it to be about 1 hour each week, for the first 6-8 weeks.